The Scientific and Cultural Website of Shia belief

 Her Titles

-Lady Fatimah had several titles to her honour including al-Birra (the righteous one), al-Ḥamīda (the praised one), al-Taqiyya (the pious one), al-Rashida (the mature one), al-Raḍiyya (the contented one), al-Sayyida (the leader), al-Marḍiyyah (the one with whom God is pleased), al-Ṭāhira (the pure one), al-Naqiyya (the pure one), Ṣiddiqa (the truthful one), and Ukht al-Riḍa (the sister of al-Riḍa).
+Lady Fatima had several titles to her honor including al-Birra (the righteous one), al-Ḥamīda (the praised one), al-Taqiyya (the pious one), al-Rashida (the mature one), al-Raḍiyya (the contented one), al-Sayyida (the leader), al-Marḍiyyah (the one with whom God is pleased), al-Ṭāhira (the pure one), al-Naqiyya (the pure one), Ṣiddiqa (the truthful one), and Ukht al-Riḍa (the sister of al-Riḍa).
 However, her most famous title is al-Masumah (the Infallible Lady), which was derived from a saying of the eighth Imam, Imam Ali al-Riḍa (peace be upon him), when he said: “Whoever visits (the Shrine of) al-Masumah in Qom, it is as if he has visited me[4].”

 Her Childhood and Early Life

 Lady Fatima Masumah grew up amidst the rich tapestry of Islamic knowledge and spirituality, she was nurtured in an environment steeped in piety and learning.
 Her childhood was marked by being part of a revered religious family, and she was known for her piety and knowledge from a young age.
 Her upbringing instilled within her a deep reverence for her faith and a commitment to embody its principles in every aspect of her life.
 The early years of the life of Lady Fatima were marked by a thirst for knowledge and a dedication to spiritual growth, laying the foundation for her future role.
+Under the guidance of her father, Lady Fatima al-Masumah acquired a deep understanding of Islamic teachings and developed a reputation for her scholarly acumen and piety.

 Her Noble Status

-Lady Masumah is not among the Infallible Prophet’s Household (Ahl al-Bayt) but she is a respectable and highly honoured personality from among the descendants of the Prophet.
+Lady Masumah is not among the Infallible Prophet’s Household (Ahl al-Bayt) but she is a respectable and highly honored personality from among the descendants of the Prophet.
 It is said that among the children of Imam al-Kazim (PBUH), none except Imam al-Riḍa (PBUH) was at the level of Lady al-Masumah[5].
-According to Shaykh Abbas Qummi, he believes that Lady Masumah is the most virtuous and respected lady among the daughters of Musa ibn Ja’far (PBUH)[6].
+According to Shaykh Abbas Qummi, believes that Lady Masumah is the most virtuous and respected lady among the daughters of Musa ibn Ja’far (PBUH)[6].

 Similarly, due to her faith and virtuousness, Lady Masumah reached such a noble position that the Infallible Imam (PBUH) gave her the title of Masumah (an infallible), and as a result of her immense worship and abstemiousness, she acquired the status of intercession.
-That is, she has the honour to intercede on behalf of the believers on the Day of Resurrection.
+That is, she has the honor to intercede on behalf of the believers on the Day of Resurrection.
 In a narration from Imam al-Sadiq (PBUH), his Eminence was quoted to have said even before her birth: “There will pass away in Qom a lady of my descendants known as Fatima, by whose intercession our Shi’as will enter the Heaven[7].”

 Likewise, the rewards of her visitation are similar to that of the visitation of the Infallible Imams.
-In the book titled Kāmil al Ziyarah, the eighth Shia Imam, Imam Riḍa (PBUH) was quoted to have said: “Whoever does the Ziyarat [visitation] of Masumah in Qum, it is as if he/she has done my Ziyarat [visitation][9].”
+In the book titled Kāmil al Ziyarah, the eighth Shia Imam, Imam Rida (PBUH) was quoted to have said: “Whoever does the Ziyarat [visitation] of Masumah in Qum, it is as if he/she has done my Ziyarat [visitation][9].”

 Lady Fatima al-Masumah’s emphasis on ethics, morality, and social justice resonated deeply with the people of her era, inspiring them to strive for righteousness and uphold the principles of Islam in their daily lives.
 Her commitment to serving the community and her compassion towards the less fortunate set a powerful example for others to emulate, fostering a spirit of unity, compassion, and solidarity within society.